-NFL Admits Second Flag In Lions-Packers Game Should Not Have Been Thrown
+NESN

 “There was one that was clear that we support.
 And there was the other, when you look at it, when you review the play, not something that you want to see called in particular on the pass rush,” NFL executive vice president Troy Vincent said, per ESPN.
 “One that you can support but the other one, clearly after you review it, you’ve seen some slo-mos, the foul wasn’t there.”

-Vincent just reiterated what everyone who has seen the play knew at first glance: “the foul wasn’t there.”
+Vincent just reiterated what everyone who has seen the play knew at first glance: “The foul wasn’t there.”

 Thumbnail photo via Mark J. Rebilas/USA TODAY Sports Images